 Solar Policy Analyst and Researcher for Solar Reviews

 What is the most cost effective energy source?

-When it comes to utility-scale electricity generation, solar power is now the cheapest electricity in the history of the world.
-In fact, building new utility solar capacity is cheaper than operating existing coal plants, meaning there is no reason to continue burning coal to make electricity once enough solar can be built.
+When it comes to utility-scale electricity generation, solar power is now the cheapest electricity in world history.
+In fact, building new utility solar capacity is cheaper than operating existing coal plants, meaning there is no reason to continue burning coal to make electricity once enough solar is available.
 That should hold true long into the future as solar costs continue to decline.